Equality, diversity and inclusion

 The UK Universities and Colleges Advance HE (previously Equality Challenge Unit) helps institutions build an inclusive culture that respects and values diversity and removes barriers to successful progression for students and staff.
 Advance HE works to challenge and change unfair practices that disadvantage individuals or groups.
 One of its equality initiatives is the Athena SWAN Charter, which recognises advancement of gender equality in UK further and higher education.

-The University of St Andrews has been a member of the Athena SWAN Charter since 2011 and holds the Institutional Athena SWAN Bronze Award.
+The University of St Andrews has been a member of the Athena SWAN Charter since 2011 and holds the Institutional Athena SWAN Silver Award.
 The School of Management was awarded a departmental Bronze award in 2017.

 More information can be found at: